openkfw/TruBudget/docs/operation-administration/logging-monitoring.md

 ### Kubernetes

-When operating the application via Kubernetes the logs of the trubudget components are available via the `kubectl logs -f <pod_name>`.
+When operating the application via Kubernetes the logs of the TruBudget components are available via the `kubectl logs -f <pod_name>`.

 ## Logging and Monitoring Tools